 Servant leadership is a style of management that emphasizes putting the needs of employees first.
 Leaders who practice this style of management commit to placing their team’s success above their own objectives and are willing to give up power and status to support those they lead.
 Servant leaders possess certain qualities that allow them to effectively oversee teams while recognizing the importance of the individual.

-The most important characteristic of servant leaders is selflessness; they make decisions with their team’s best interests in mind, not their own desires or goals.
-These types of leaders also create an atmosphere where open communication flows freely; they take time to listen to employees, understand their concerns, and offer feedback on how best to improve performance.
 Furthermore, servant leaders build trust by being reliable and honest with those they manage.
 They foster an environment where workers feel safe expressing their ideas without fear or judgment from superiors.

 Benefits of Servant Leadership